• Breakfast Recipes

 Home » Foraging & Sustainable Living

 The Elder tree is a favourite with foragers.
 Well, it is with me!
-From late spring into summer, its flowers and berries provide ingredients for many recipes.
-A classic way to use the elderflowers is to make elderflower cordial.
-It is a refreshing drink that is indeed the taste of summer, and what's more, it is straightforward to make.
-By making your refreshing elderflower cordial with just the elderflowers, sugar and lemons, you can be sure that it is free from the nasties often found in supermarket soft drinks.
-Without any citric acid, I find that just the lemons work fine.
+Its flowers and berries provide ingredients for many recipes from late spring into summer.
+A classic way to use Elderflowers is to make Elderflower cordial.
+It is a refreshing drink that tastes like summer, and what's more, it is straightforward to make.
+By making your refreshing Elderflower cordial with just Elderflowers, sugar, and lemons, you can be sure it is free from the nasties often found in supermarket soft drinks.
 Once you successfully make your first batch, I'm sure you will be making it year after year.
+Use this homemade Elderflower cordial to make your iced lollies too.
+If you fancy a sweet treat with your Elderflower cordial, make my no-bake Elderflower and Strawberry cake!

 Two champagne glasses containing sparkling elderflower cordial surrounded by elderflowers

 Elder grows as a shrub or a small tree.
 When mature, its bark is corky and ridged.
 It is widespread in woodlands and hedgerows.
-In late May in the UK, it becomes very conspicuous with its display of densely packed flat-topped white or cream coloured flower clusters.
-Later in the year, these are replaced by small dark purple berries.
+In late May in the UK, it becomes very conspicuous with its display of densely packed flat-topped white or cream-coloured flower clusters.
+Later in the year, small dark purple berries appear.
 You can also use these tiny berries to make a cordial or syrup.
 Please visit my elderberry syrup recipe.

 Elder tree in a meadow showing elderflowers

-For this elderflower cordial, we are interested in the flowers.
-The flowers are tiny and clustered together atop their stems to form an umbrella of densely packed flowers.
+With this Elderflower cordial, we are interested in the flowers.
+The flowers are tiny and clustered at the top of their stems, forming an umbrella of densely packed blooms.
 They first appear in late May / early June.
-It is best to pick the flowers when they are at their freshest and full of pollen and smell sweet.
-It is best to gather them on a warm sunny day, preferably early morning.

-Make sure you identify elderflower correctly.
-Please do not ingest it unless you are 100% sure that you have identified it correctly.
-Take a good foraging guide and perhaps invest in a plant ID app.
-Please don't rely on the app 100% as they can misidentify sometimes.
+Make sure you identify Elderflower correctly.
+Please do not ingest it unless you are 100% sure you have identified it correctly.
+Take a good foraging guide and consider investing in a plant identification app.
+Please don't rely solely on the app, as it occasionally misidentifies.
 Foraging courses run by experts are an excellent way to learn.

 Close up of elder tree flowerhead with a cluster tiny white elderflowers